The action descriptions are grouped by the socket type and category.

 The assigned action will be the Many action if there is more than one action to be performed.
 This provides an alternate method compared to Trigger once for startup initialization.

 The Sequence action executes a series of action/expression pairs.
 For each pair, the action will be performed and then the expression will wait until it becomes true.
 When it is true, the next action/expression pair will be started.
+The Timer expression can be used to do a time based step instead of an event based step.

 Options: